jinka/Pig-Dice/README.md

 # Setup Instruction

-Follow these to setup Quiz Board Application:
+Follow these to setup Pig Dice Application:
-1. Git clone the project using git clone https://github.com/jinka/w3QuizBoard.git
+1. Git clone the project using git clone https://github.com/jinka/Pig-Dice.git
 2. Then go inside project folder => cd w3ip
 3. Open Index.html in a browser like Google chrome.

 # BDD

-Quiz Board App solves to interview to candidates Following are the requirement for the user input:
+Pig Dice App is a game application:
 a.
-Gather all quiz answers.
+Gather all possibilities that dice output.
 b.
-Checking all answers and give result..
+Check if current side is 1 to switch the player.

-For the Code, I have prepared some questions and answers so the user can select the correct one, user has an option to check the correct one.
-I have used option buttons for this.
-If the user not check an option or check an invalid one I popup a confirmation box to proceed and score his / her answers.
-I then score if he proceed to score.
-For every answer I give 20 points.
-For 5 questions total is 100.
+c.
+Cancel current score if the player get zero.
-This not mean that the app cannot fit more than 5 questions.
-The way I used is that the questions are open.
-You need only to add as much as you want.
-This version is displaying all questions in one page, I hope next version will do one by one at a time.
-I also want to highlight that to easy  add more questions next version I will add a text file to read all questions on the fly.
+d.
+Save current score if current player hold.

 # Technologies Used